 Many colleges and universities have recognized that interdisciplinary learning is necessary in order to answer complex questions and solve complex problems—polytechnics and institutes of technology are no exception.
 In today’s world, computer science graduates need to know about business.
 Engineers need the ability to communicate effectively.
 Architects must be proficient in information technology.

-Preparation for an education in a science, technology, engineering, or mathematics (STEM) field or program is key.
-Below are some tips to help you plan if you intend to pursue post-secondary STEM studies in the U.S.:
+Below are some tips to help you plan if you intend to pursue post-secondary STEM studies in the United States: